jvreal/getdataProject/CookBook.md

 Step 5 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

-Here the data is shaped to provide a tidy set with only the average of each available for each activity and subject.
+Here the data is aggregated and shaped to provide a tidy set with only the average of each available for each activity and subject.

+aggregate function was used to mean all variables.  melt function for reshape library was then used to reshape data to narrow data set.